Survata/survata-corona-plugin/README.md

 ## Overview

-The survata plugin enables survata surveys to be added to your applications.
+The survata plugin enables Survata survey walls to be added to your applications which offer content as affiliates.

 ## Sign Up